BY: Jeremy Helligar

 Best electric shaver brands to know

-While matching an electric shaver to a user is mostly a matter of personal preference, a handful of brands have the name recognition that sets them apart as being among the best in the field.
+While matching the best electric shaver to a user is mostly a matter of personal preference, a handful of brands have the name recognition that sets them apart as being among the best in the field.
 A number of lesser-known brands also yield excellent results, so it’s best not to pay more attention to brand name than to the individual features of any model.
 That said, if reputation gives you peace of mind, there are some leaders that all but guarantee a satisfactory shaving experience.

 One among the big three of electric shavers, Braun gets high marks for offering one of the most comfortable shaves these machines can deliver.
 All Braun models come with an automatic cleaning station that uses an alcohol-based solution.
 The prices, however, can run a bit higher than other premium brands.